ChildMindInstitute/mindlogger-app/widget-development.md

 ## Value

 The user's response/interaction to the widget will be saved as a JavaScript object into the redux store and uploaded to the server as JSON.
-Accordingly, the answer **must** be in a format that can be serialized.
-Accordingly, references to other objects or functions should not be used as answers.
+This means that the answer **must** be in a format that can be serialized.
+References to other objects or functions should not be used as answers.

 For our `Select` widget, the `value` prop could simply be an object that corresponds to the option the user has selected.